centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 the forums that will be used.
 Describe the activities that the project has planned for continuous learning and lessons learnt, and also how this knowledge will be passed on to others.)

+Bi-weekly meets with NeIC,

+Monthly updates among coordinators (slack?),

+Website for documentation,

+Github repo for hosting documents and tools

 ## Information distribution